omar-bb/Arduino-clock/README.md

 # Development

+If you want to contribute to this project here is a quick guide to help you use platformio awesome tools

 ## Developing with PlatformIO Core (CLI)

 Before starting to develop with PlatformIO Core (CLI) it is better to have a virtual environment.
-See the "[Virtual Environment](https://docs.platformio.org/en/latest/core/installation.html#virtual-environment)" guide for more information.
+See the "[Virtual Environment](https://docs.platformio.org/en/latest/core/installation.html#virtual-environment)" guide for more information

 Platformio provides all commands well documented in their official website.
-See "[CLI](https://docs.platformio.org/en/latest/core/userguide/index.html#cli-guide)" guide for more information.
+See "[CLI](https://docs.platformio.org/en/latest/core/userguide/index.html#cli-guide)" guide for more information

 ## Developing with PlatformIO IDE

 With PlatformIO IDE installed in your favourite (IDE / Code Editor) you already have a nice gui interface to get started

+---

-> NOTE: use the test folder to make unit testing in it look at the UNITTESTING.md file
+> NOTE: you can do unit tests in the "test" folder see UNITTESTING.md

 # Montage